justquick/django-mptt-comments/README.rst

 #.
 Add the required code to the objects detail page

 #.
-Copy the templates to adapd them for your site
+Copy the templates to adapt them for your site

 #.
 Style the forms using css